How To Get the Most Out of Your Amazon Fire TV Stick

 - Hulu: Hulu has done a great job in expanding from a service primarily made for watching television to a service where you can pretty consistently watch some excellent films.
 Though Hulu no longer carries the Criterion Collection (a major loss, in our opinion), the platform still gets some excellent films that never seem to approach the more exclusive-minded Netflix, including new releases you may have missed in theaters.
 As we write this, acclaimed films like Annihilation, Sorry to Bother You, Support the Girls—all of which came out in 2018—Beetlejuice, Arrival, Winter’s Bone, and so many more.
 Hulu is also cheaper than Netflix by $4 per month, making it an easy choice for anyone looking for a solid premium streaming service.

-- Tea TV: Only available through sideloading, consider checking out Tea TV, an app that has a great TV-friendly interface, with support for the Fire remote and the ability to stream unlimited movies over your network to your Fire Stick.
+- Tea TV: Only available through sideloading, consider checking out Tea TV, an app that has a great TV-friend ly interface, with support for the Fire remote and the ability to stream unlimited movies over your network to your Fire Stick.
 In our experience using the app, movies were quick and easy to load, the selections were kept up to date, and unlike on our Android devices, we had no issues with ads or playback.
-Tea TV is a great app, and we expect it only to grow more popular throughout 2019.
+Tea TV is a great app, and we expect it only to grow more popular throughout the rest of 2019.

 If you’re more of a fan of streaming television than movies, your Fire Stick has you covered.
 From on-demand offerings to live television, there’s plenty of options for watching the best television has to offer.
 Here’s our three favorite apps for streaming television on your Fire Stick, and check out the full guide right here.